-I’ve already talked about how your version of minimalism will be unique and personal to you.
-Your version of minimalism won’t necessarily look like another person’s version of minimalism.
+One wonderful thing about pursuing a simpler, more minimalist life is that your version of minimalism can be unique and personal to you.
+Your version of a simple, minimalist lifestyle won’t necessarily look like another person’s version of minimalism.
 And that’s ok!
 It’s perfect in fact.

 In one sense, it’s great that there are no firm rules to follow to become an “official minimalist”.
 Your life as a minimalist doesn’t have to look like another minimalist’s life.
-There’s no test to pass before you can call yourself a minimalist.
+There is no test to pass before you can call yourself a minimalist.

-But, sometimes when you are just starting on your minimalism journey, it can feel overwhelming trying to figure out how to actually become a minimalist.
-Sometimes you are looking for a list of minimalist “rules” to follow to help you know what you need to do to become a minimalist.
+But, sometimes when you are just starting on your minimalism journey, it can feel overwhelming trying to figure out how to actually start living a more minimalist lifestyle.
+Sometimes you are looking for a list of minimalist “rules” or minimalist living tips to follow to help you know what you need to do to embrace minimalism.